San Jose Spousal Support Attorneys

 Modifying or Terminating Spousal Support

-• Changes in income: If the paying spouse’s income increases or decreases, the court may adjust the support amount.
+- Changes in income: If the paying spouse’s income rises or falls, the court may adjust support.

-• Remarriage or cohabitation: If the receiving spouse remarries or starts living with a new partner, spousal support may be terminated or reduced.
+- Remarriage or cohabitation: If the person receiving support remarries or begins living with someone, the amount may be reduced or even ended.

-• Retirement or disability: If the paying spouse reaches retirement age or experiences a disability that impacts their ability to pay, a modification may be appropriate.
+- Retirement or disability: If the paying spouse retires or faces a disability, a new support calculation may be needed.

 Understanding the Importance of Spousal Support